Advancement on the Docket (AOD)

 - Administrative error (resulting in a significant delay in docketing your appeal)

-Motions for advancement on the docket, along with supporting documentation, should be submitted to the Board at the address or fax number listed below.
-Please remember to include your name, the Veteran’s name (if different), and your claim number.
+Motions for advancement on the docket, along with supporting documentation, should be submitted to the Board in writing at the address or fax number listed below.
+Please remember to include your name, the Veteran’s name (if different), Legal Representative (if applicable) and your claim number.

 By Mail:Board of Veterans’ Appeals